pedroallenrevez/backend-engineering-challenge/README.md

 - We are upserting each row individually, of course, if done in bulk, DB interaction times will improve, and be faster;
 - Simplified interaction with DB with `psycopg2`.
 More advanced and complex DB models, could use `sqlalchemy` to manage relations.

+## Notes on Nix

+In this project there are some `*.nix` files.
+Nix is a new technology - a functional package manager.
+Nix is also a declarative language.
+It allows declaring a system-definition, with almost mathematical soundness.
+It is used in this project to manage development environment, and produces some files like `treefmt.yml` that belong to the development experience.
+Other files included in this:
+- `comb/QUEEN/devshells.nix`
+- `flake.nix`, `flake.lock`

+You can install the development environment by first installing Nix and then running the script `activate.sh`.
+It is not needed for running this project, and are personal files - Poetry manages the python dev environment, packaging and running the application.

 ## Conclusions

+A poetry aplication is packaged with a CLI that allows benchmarking moving-average calculation algorithm, with a `pandas` baseline.
+Code is documented and typed.
+Dependencies were used freely, but we could do away with `typer` for the CLI application.

+Furthermore, a simple service is implemented, by using Docker images to containerize the application.

+Websockets are used, which are preferrable in comparison to a simple API call, since we do not have to create a new-session at every request.
+A socket is opened, and is ready to receive streamed data.
+Each point is streamed singularly, and then the statistics are calculated server-side, while it is the server (and ingestor in this case), that holds the state of the algorithm.

+We do not validate event data when sending it to the server, due to increased overhead.
+It is assumed that data is validated before-hand, by the time it reaches our service.

+Due to oversimplification, some details are not polished, including:
+- CI/CD is wasteful, and runs on every push.
+While running package tests is useful on every commit (sometimes, and for small applications), building a Docker image at every turn is not.
+By separating development into two dev branches (staging and development), one could choose to only build Docker images on the staging step, before pushing to main;
+- As stated above, DB interaction is oversimplified, and only done to showcase how the system would behave;